Table of Contents

-However, one has to consider that the LMA can only be applied to diluted solutions.
+However, one must consider that the LMA can be applied only to diluted solutions.
 In more concentrated solutions, there are deviations between the particles due to interactions.
-For example, the OH-ions cannot move in strong bases, as there is not enough solvent present for the ions.
+For example, OH ions cannot move in strong bases, as there is not enough solvent present for the ions.
 This makes one conclude that the position of the equilibrium fluctuates, depending on the concentration.
 Yet, the same concentrations develop in the equilibrium according to the LMA, which is why one always considers diluted solutions as ‘reference’.

-Furthermore, the location of the equilibrium depends on temperature and, possibly, on the pressure relations.
-In the paragraph concerning “disturbances of the chemical equilibrium”, you will get further explanations.
+Furthermore, location of equilibrium depends on temperature and, possibly, on pressure relations.
+The section below discussing disturbances of chemical equilibrium will provide further explanation.

 The calculated equilibrium constant Kc has great importance for further calculations.
 On the bases of the value of Kc, one can calculate the transformed amount of reagents or the exploit of reaction products.
 Kc can be determined from experimental values.